Should People With Cancer Get a Flu Shot?

 The flu shot is a seasonal vaccine.
-This means it’s changed as needed to protect against the strains of flu virus that are believed to be most likely to cause illness in the upcoming flu season.
+This means it gets to updated every year to protect against the strains of flu virus that are believed to be most likely to cause illness in the upcoming flu season.

 People are more likely to be exposed to influenza and get the flu during the flu season.
 The timing can vary, but in the US flu season is usually from October to May, peaking in January and February.
 Most doctors recommend that people get flu shots as soon as they’re available, preferably by October.

 It is possible to get the flu despite the shot.
 But the illness will be milder than if you had not been vaccinated.